South African Social Security Agency phishing page detected

 The victim receives a phishing email, SMS, or other message claiming a security alert, account issue, or the need to verify their information.
 The message includes a link to the first phishing page.

-This is the two-factor authentication code sent to the victim’s phone.
-When the victim enters this code, the attacker captures it and uses it to complete the login on the real Banco BPM site.
+The fourth page asks for the SMS verification code (labeled as “Código SMS”).
+This is the two-factor authentication (2FA) code that the victim receives on their phone.
+When the victim enters this code, the attacker captures it and uses it to complete the login on the real Banrural site.

 The goal: